JanHRDressler/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 					- Merges the data to the first data set called data1
 					- Reorders data1 by subject, swaps subject to first col

-			- It then continuous with step 2
+			- It then continues with step 2
 				2. Extract only the measurements on the mean and standard deviation for each measurement

 				- If dplyr is installed, it does the following to make that happen